 Sometimes people think that they would need millions to afford to travel.
 Travel does not have to be expensive.
 While travel is an expense in itself, you can do it on a budget without breaking the bank.
 One of the best ways to travel on a budget is trying out activities in your city.
-Below are some things to do in Nairobi for shs 500 ($5) and under.
+Here are some affordable things to do in Nairobi for shs 500 ($5) and under.

-Things to do in Nairobi:
+Affordable things to do in Nairobi:

 If you are looking to clear your head within the city, a walk or picnic in Uhuru Park, Central park, Uhuru Gardens and City Park may just be what you need.
 Best part- it’s free.
 Note that you may have to pay parking fees, I know parking fees is shs 200 at Uhuru Gardens.

 For more of a challenge, stretch your muscles by walking at Oloolua Nature Trail and Karura Forest.
 You can pack a picnic with you, take your pet for a walk, go jogging, ride bikes(at Karura) and even chase waterfalls.

 There is a fantastic restaurant on site at Karura Forest, The River Cafe.

 Karura Forest– shs 100 for adults and shs 40 for children